 Jennie McQuaide gave me a book containing about three hundred pages.
-The book is ialize. u met vo boys ammar school where they ch.
-Because we probably tance from the school, they k before the school ball
+The book is

 Oh, yes, we did eventually purchase a car.
 I forgot to mention that.

 The following house photos and information have been provided by Frank Eggert.

 FEATURE HOUSES 5 North Clinton Avenue and 8 West Mantua Avenue